 59. Reducing Child Mortality

 In 1990, 1 out of 10 children died before they were five years old.
 Through oral rehydration therapy, clear water and sanitation and other health and nutrition measures undertaken by UN agencies, child mortality rates in developing countries had dropped to 1 in 20 by 2013.
 The goal is now to reduce the 1990 under-five mortality rate by two thirds by 2015.

 60. Protecting Consumers' Health

-To ensure the safety of food sold in the marketplace, FAO and the World Health Organization, working with Member States, have established standards for some 300 food commodities, safety limits for more than 3,000 food contaminants, and regulations on food processing, transport and storage.
+To ensure the safety of food sold in the marketplace, FAO and the World Health Organization, working with Member States, have established standards for more than 200 food commodities, safety limits for more than 3,200 food contaminants, and regulations on food processing, transport and storage.
 Standards on labelling and description seek to ensure that the consumer is not misled.
 More food than ever before is travelling the globe, and the United Nations works to make sure that it is safe.